MaaniBeigy/DescObs/README.md

 ### Background

-There are lots of R packages with statistical functions of particular use cases.
-Despite the growing body of these packages and repositories which have been quite useful for scientists, the redundancy and multiplicity of them make it sometimes very difficult to choose between them.
-For instance, the abundant methods available for the calculation of **confidence intervals** of a dispersion measure like coefficient of variation (`cv`) or coefficient of quartile variation (`cqv`) have not yet achieved.
+There are  abundant methods available for the calculation of **confidence intervals** of a dispersion measure like coefficient of variation (`cv`) or coefficient of quartile variation (`cqv`), which have not yet implemented.

 ### Aims